gocobalt/cobalt-sdk/README.md

 ```

 * **Delete a Workflow** - getAllWorkflows
-This API Deletes a Breakout Workflow.
+This API Deletes a Cobalt Workflow.
 The method expects a ```workflow_id``` as the mandatory first argument.
 You can call the API like:
 ```JavaScript
 Client.deleteWorkflow("<workflow_id>").then(data=>{
     console.log("data", data)